Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/02. URLs, HTTP, and REST/README.md

 ![Detailed Req-Res](assets/req-res-detailed.gif)

-URLs have a distinct anatomy and as a web developer you MUST memorize each part of a url - just as if you were a postal worker, you'd need to know what a zip code was!
+URLs have a distinct anatomy and as a web developer you ought to memorize each part of a url - just as if you were a postal worker, you'd need to know what a zip code was!

 ![URL](assets/query.jpg)